 Represented a commodities merchant in parallel CFTC and CME investigations alleging market manipulation.

-Represented a bitcoin exchange in various regulatory matters.
+Represented a virtual currency exchange in various regulatory matters.

-Represented a cryptocurrency issuer in various regulatory matters.
+Represented a virtual currency issuer in various regulatory matters.

 Represented the managing director of a financial services company in response to an SEC investigation regarding representations made to subscribers of electronic trading platform.